easyas123l1/react-bubbles/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-- [ ] Explain what a token is used for.
+ Explain what a token is used for.

+A token is where some data is stored that holds authorization information with the sever

-- [ ] What steps can you take in your web apps to keep your data secure?
+ What steps can you take in your web apps to keep your data secure?

+To keep data secure you can setup a private route that redirect the user to public pages when not authenticated.

-- [ ] Describe how web servers work.
+ Describe how web servers work.

+Servers are typically many computer systems that are connected to the internet and can be accessed by a domain name.

-- [ ] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.
+ Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.
+C - CREATE POST
+R - READ GET
+U - UPDATE PUT
+D - DELETE DELETE

 ## Project Set Up